Ashwrai/Snake_TDD/README.md

 # Snake Game

-This repository contains the source code and documentation for the Snake Game project developed as part of the Test and Software Quality course.
+This repository contains the source code and test code for the Snake Game project developed as part of the Test and Software Quality course.

 ## Project Overview